Skip to main content

 • Look at the email in your various test accounts inbox to be sure it’s coming through correctly.

-• if needed, and final review
+• Make changes if needed, and complete final review.

-5. Send
+6. Send

-6. Review
+7. Review

 • Look at statistics one week after send, to see engagement with the email.